 Chronic Stress Symptoms

 There are different chronic stress symptoms, and this can vary for everyone.
 Identifying chronic stress starts with recognizing the symptoms.
-Chronic stress can affect how you feel emotionally, mentally, and physically and how you behave.
-Ascertaining the symptoms can help to know the proper chronic stress treatment to administer.
+Chronic stress can affect how you feel emotionally, mentally, and physically, as well as how you behave.
+Learning more about the symptoms can help to know the proper chronic stress treatment to administer.
 These symptoms include:

 The continuous release of adrenaline and cortisol leads to increased heart rate.
 Imagine what will happen if the heartbeat is always on the rise.
 It will eventually lead to heart-related problems.